The Ultimate Course on Nonprofit KPIs

 Activity 2: Build a tool for your organization

 Using the framework in Exhibit 2, develop the following framework for your organization:

-- Begin by defining your Mission and Vision, then considering the goals you set and the strategies you employ to get you there.
+- Begin by defining your Mission and Vision, then consider the goals you set and the strategies you employ to get you there.